-Georgina Whitmore, Head of Talent at SPG, offers a few tips for supporting your mental health and wellbeing this Blue Monday
+Georgina Whitmore, Head of Talent at Shieldpay, offers a few tips for supporting your mental health and wellbeing this Blue Monday

 Today is the third Monday of January.
 Like many Mondays, it’s not the greatest day of the week nor the month, or year.
 Back in 2005, a psychologist determined that today of all Mondays was the ‘most depressing day of the year’.